Skip to article frontmatterSkip to article content

 (b)

-Figure 6:Automatic manhattan routing for a single waveguide connection (a) Code snippet demonstrating how to route a waveguide between two ports (b) Resulting layout showing the created 1x2 multi mode interferometers (MMI) with an automatically routed waveguides the two.
+Figure 8:Automatic manhattan routing for a single waveguide connection (a) Code snippet demonstrating how to route a waveguide between two ports (b) Resulting layout showing the automatically create waveguide connection.

-While defining PCells in python is very powerfull, one commonly simply desires to combine pre-existing building block into circuits (as we have already done in and ).
-In these cases it can be beneficial to describe the desired circuit in a netlist-like format.
+While defining PCells in python is very powerful, one commonly simply desires to combine preexisting building block into circuits (as we have already done in and ).
+In these cases describing the desired circuit in a netlist-like format allows the user to focus on the relevant aspects, while reducing boilerplate.
 For this purpose GDSFactory establishes a YAML based representation.
 The specification equivalent to is shown in .

 name: mask_compact